vidmantas/vidmantas.github.io/_posts/2022-06-02-micromanagement.md

 # Giver: High Stakes, No Room For Mistakes

 Let's start with probably the most frequent scenario.
-Tention is enormous because there's so much on the line, and you know that failure is not an option.
+Tension is enormous because there's so much on the line, and you know that failure is not an option.
 Well, a failure is always an option, but such a turn of events would surely result in catastrophic consequences.
 In this case, the horizon of leaning in and double-checking every taken turn and reviewing output at much higher than usual engagement does start to sound reasonable, does it?
 While the alternatives are too risky, having all hands on deck makes sense.
 If your manager joins, let's say, an ongoing investigation of the outage, you probably also wouldn't blink and meet them with a "Stop" sign, too.

 # Giver: Lack of Trust